 On arrival in Kodiak, you are met and transferred to our hotel.
 Depending on your arrival time, you may have some free time to explore some of the island's Native and Russian history this afternoon.
 Options include the National Wildlife Refuge Visitors Center, St. Paul Harbor, Baranov Museum, Alutiiq Museum, Holy Resurrection Russian Orthodox Cathedral and Fort Abercrombie State Historical Park, where guns were readied to defend against an invasion during World War II.
-Our grizzly adventure officially begins this evening, when you will meet your fellow travelers for an informal orientation dinner.
+Our grizzly adventure officially begins this evening, when you will meet your fellow travelers for an informal welcome dinner and orientation.

 Day 2: Kodiak Island